How to unravel the nature of the $\Sigma^*(1430) (1/2^-)$ state from correlation functions: Considerations on the state

 It is surprising that in spite of having a pole indicating a width of about $200 \mev$, the results of $\abs{T_{ij}}^2$ just produce a peak around the $\bar K N$ threshold with an apparent width of $30-50 \mev$, as seen in the Belle experiment.
 This should serve as a caution when trying to interpret poles found around threshold.

-It is also interesting mentioning that in the work of Ref.~\cite{Roca:2013cca} the chiral potential was slightly modified and adjusted to the photoproduction data of Ref.~\cite{CLAS:2013rjt}.
+It is also interesting to mention that in the work of Ref.~\cite{Roca:2013cca} the chiral potential was slightly modified and adjusted to the photoproduction data of Ref.~\cite{CLAS:2013rjt}.
 This resulted in a reduction of the strength of the potentials by about a factor of the order of $0.8$.
 In that case no pole was obtained for $I=1$, but a clear cusp at threshold resulted from the different amplitudes.
 With this in mind, we make the exercise of reducing gradually the potential to see if the pole disappears.
-We find that multiplying the $C_{ij}$ coefficients of Table \ref{tab:cij} by $0.97$, the pole already disappears.
+We find that multiplying the $C_{ij}$ coefficients of Table \ref{tab:cij} by $0.97$, the pole already disappears according to Eq.~\eqref{eq:g2}.
 This represents a discontinuous transition from possessing to lacking a pole.
 However, it is noteworthy that the amplitudes change continuously.
 In Fig.~\ref{fig:t}, the alterations caused by the normalization factor of $0.97$ are approximately $5\%$, with no apparent modifications in the shapes and widths of the structures depicted.
+Actually, in the alternative method of using Eq.~\eqref{eq:g2} also for closed channels, the pole would smoothly move from one Riemann sheet to another, becoming a virtual pole.